ma4096/explore3d/README.md

 - Start the server ("node app.js"), accessable under port 3000 by default, can be changed at the top of app.js.
 - Finished

+## Other information
+- This was made as a project at a university, hence the branding which can be easily changed when you dig into the code.

 ## Planned features:
 - Make use of animated models
 - More options for annotations (styling, other positions)